Pavel-Durov/blog/src/sdk-dx/README.md

 ```

 It's already morphing into something weird.
 Intuitively I would expect the title to be the first function argument, followed by the subtitle and then the content.
 But we can't just change the order at will, we will be breaking V1 compatibility.
-If we did it will mean that for V1 suddenly all the content will be set as subtitles - that is unacceptable.
+If we did, it will mean that for V1 suddenly all the content will be set as subtitles - that is unacceptable.

 And what will happen when we add another parameter to our function?